DennisPeriquet/asus-rt-n66r-openvpn/README.md

 # OpenVPN server setup for ASUS RT-N66R

-I have an ASUS RT-N66R which is severa years old as of this writing.
+I have an ASUS RT-N66R which is several years old as of this writing.
 It's been a nice router/WIFI-AP and one of its features is that is can serve as an OpenVPN server.

-Here's how I set it up to use TLS authentication.
+Here's how I set it up to use TLS authentication and using self signed certificates.

 # Basic Setup